ItzCrizt/dscrd.js/README.md

 # dscrd.js

-A updated version of a deleted package \"dscoi.js\" and A simple and easy to use package to create a discord bot.
+A beta version 14 of [dscrd.js](https://www.npmjs.com/package/dscrd.js?activeTab=readme).
+A package that can make your discord bot creation simple and easy.

 ## Documentaion